Continuing Education Activity

 Alcoholics tend to have nutritional deficiencies and thus should be provided with folic and thiamine supplements.
 Some patients may benefit from magnesium supplements.

-Alcohol withdrawal symptoms usually appear when the individual discontinues or reduces the intake of alcohol after a period of prolonged consumption.
+Alcohol withdrawal symptoms usually appear when the individual discontinues or reduces alcohol intake after a period of prolonged consumption.
 However, healthcare workers should be aware that alcohol withdrawal symptoms can be severe and lead to death.
 In all cases, the management of alcohol withdrawal is monitored and managed by an interprofessional team to ensure good outcomes.

 Alcohol withdrawal can be managed both as an inpatient or outpatient.
 In each case, close monitoring is essential as the symptoms can suddenly become severe.